 In this picture, the motorcycle started to move, so I wasn’t able to get a picture while he was still, but he was as close if not, closer to the car in front.
 If he picks a side of the lane with a large opening and the car behind is not going to stop on time, he could simply release the clutch and ride in-between the cars, but to do so, he must be at a safe distance to begin with.

 The other issue is that riders rarely are in first gear, ready to go if that happens.
 I’m in first gear until I see the cars behind me have come to a complete stop.
+Most of the time, especially in heavily congested areas with traffic, I keep it in gear the entire time.
+When I ride with my friends that are mostly police officers in the motors squad, they rarely, if ever, have their motorcycle in neutral.
 You can be an expert in lane positioning, but if your motorcycle isn’t going anywhere, then it’s pointless.